qualitycode/familysearch_to_slidetrip/README.md

 ## To Get Involved

 To get involved, join our discussion group and leave a message.
-See https://github.com/qualitycode/familysearch_to_slidetrip
+See https://gitter.im/qualitycode/familysearch_to_slidetrip

 We need programmers, graphic designers, genealogy mentors.
 Programmers, we are using the MERN stack (Mongo, Express, React, Node.js, javascript, etc.)

+We are using the FamilySearch APIs.
+Please visit https://familysearch.org/developers/ .

+Here is the FamilySearch JavaScript SDK:  https://github.com/rootsdev/familysearch-javascript-sdk.